-Ilsley Vineyards are located in the Stags Leap District – their roots date back over 100 years in the valley when patriarch of the family, Ernest Ilsley was born in Napa in 1912.
+Ilsley Vineyards are located in the Stags Leap District – the family roots date back over 100 years in the Napa Valley when patriarch of the family, Ernest Ilsley was born in Napa in 1912.
 His career was not in the wine industry but rather working at Basalt Rock Company (later became Kaiser Steel of Napa).
 Ernest and his wife Laura “June” Ilsley began growing grapes in the region in 1954 after purchasing 40 acres.
 The family acquired an additional 114 acres nine years later and called the property the Downey Ranch, naming it after the gentleman who sold them the parcel, John Downey (whose family had planted grapes on site before 1900).
 The Ilsley family has been farming this land ever since, although over the years the varietals of grapes grown here have changed.

 Ernest was also instrumental in helping found the Stags Leap District AVA.